If you are filing a claim on behalf of a deceased individual, you need to:

 If you have not been appointed by a court as the Personal Representative of the decedent or as the executor or administrator of the decedent’s will or estate, and you believe you cannot get such an appointment, you may ask the Special Master to appoint you as the Personal Representative for the purposes of filing a VCF claim.
 The Special Master will only appoint a Personal Representative in extremely rare circumstances.
 Please see Section 6.6 below for detailed instructions on requesting a Special Master appointment.

-If there is a need to change the individual designated as the Lead Personal Representative, the co-Personal Representatives, including the individual who is designated as the Lead Personal Representative at that time, must submit a notarized statement, signed by all co-Personal Representatives, designating a different individual as the Lead Personal Representative.
+If there is a need to change the individual designated as the Lead Personal Representative, the co-Personal Representatives, including the individual who is designated as the Lead Personal Representative at that time, must submit a new VCF Lead Personal Representative Designation Form signed by all co-Personal Representatives, designating a different individual as the Lead Personal Representative.

 The Special Master will appoint a Personal Representative only in very limited circumstances.
 You must first attempt to obtain an appointment from the state probate or surrogate court where the decedent lived.